Old X-ray Table and Generator Be Used with a New Digital X-ray System?

 Written by By Julia Bitan, RVT

-What is the Warranty and Service Coverage if I Buy a Veterinary Digital X-Ray System?
+Your Warranty and Service Coverage for Veterinary X-Ray

 Today, every veterinarian recognizes the importance of incorporating digital X-rays into their animal hospitals.